tel/old-blog/_posts/2014-06-25-memoizing-kayles.md

 (2) remove either 1 or 2 tokens, and then (3) have the option of partitioning the remainder into two stacks each of 0 or more tokens.

-The number of possible moves is linear in the size of the stack *n* (it's the number of 2-partitions of $$(n-1)$$ and $$(n-2)$$, i.e.
+The number of possible moves is linear in the size of the stack $$n$$ (it's the number of 2-partitions of $$(n-1)$$ and $$(n-2)$$, i.e.
 $$\lfloor (n-1)/2 \rfloor + \lfloor (n-2)/2 \rfloor + 2$$) and each
 move reduces $$n$$ by at most $$2$$.
 The size of the game tree is